felixlopz/hubrise-test-task/content/apps/mailchimp/en/understanding-logs.md

 For more information on reading and understanding JSON documents, you can look at the [HubRise Documentation](/docs/hubrise-logs) on logs.

-## The Request from Mailchimp Bridge to MailChimp
+## The Request from Mailchimp Bridge to Mailchimp

 In the case of a request made from Mailchimp Bridge to Mailchimp, the data is transferred as an URL Encoded Form.
 In this case the keys and values are encoded in key-value tuples separated by '&', with a '=' between the key and the value.
 Non-alphanumeric characters in both keys and values are percent encoded: this is the reason why this type is not suitable to use with binary data.